True account of a

 Illegal manufacture of NPS listed as a Class A drug in the First Schedule of the MDA:

-More Than 10KG Of Controlled Drugs Seized; Four Arrested For Suspected Drug Activities
+Close to 5KG of Controlled Drugs Seized; Four Arrested for Suspected Drug Activities

 DrugFreeSG Light-Up on 26 June 2021

 Event End Date: 26 Jun 2021